deyavuz/ds105a-weather-research/README.md

 ##### 1) The time period I have chosen is between 2021-01-01 and 2024-01-01
 I initially wanted to choose a start date that had significance for movies (e.g., the first movie screening in London).
 However, OpenMeteo's API does not go that far back, so I decided to adapt the time range and settled on 3 years.
 ##### 2) Number and selection of cities being compared to London
 I decided to compare London's raininess with 4 other cities.
 This was due to 5 being a large enough sample size to see between-city variations in raininess while also allowing for a simple, neat way to draw conclusions and plotting the data.
-The cities I decided on and why (alongside some movie references) can be found in NB02 [here]().
+The cities I decided on and why (alongside some movie references) can be found in NB01 [here]().
 ##### 3) My Raininess Index (and the variables used from OpenMeteo's API to create it)
+I have used the daily variable rain sum to build my Raininess Index.
+You can find more details about why I picked rain sum and how I converted rain_sum into raininess in NB02 [here]().

 ## How to run the script